neon-jungle/wagtailnews/docs/setup.rst

 Setup
 =====

-``wagtailnews`` is compatible with Wagtail 1.6 and higher, Django 1.9 and higher, and Python 3.4 and higher.
+``wagtailnews`` is compatible with Wagtail 2.3 and higher, Django 1.11 and higher, and Python 3.4 and higher.

+For older version of Wagtail or Django, see past releases

 Step 1
 ______